ProfilePic

 • VA Loans

 The VA loan program has made it more affordable for military borrowers to achieve the goal of home ownership.
-Created in 1944 through the Servicemen's Readjustment Act, this program provides no-down-payment and flexible options.
-Borrowers who have not have qualified for a traditional mortgage loan may find that they do qualify for the VA loan program.
+Created in 1944 through the Servicemen's Readjustment Act, this program provides no down payment and flexible options.
+Borrowers who have not qualified for a traditional mortgage loan may find that they do qualify for the VA loan program.

-VA loans are not a one-time benefit and can be used over and over again.
-In some cases, you may have more than one existing VA loan at the same time.
+are not a one-time benefit and can be used over and over again.
+In some cases, you may simultaneously have more than one existing VA loan.
 If you want to use your benefit more than once, here's what you need to know.

 Understanding VA Entitlement

-The maximum guaranty that the VA provides to a borrower is what is referred to as the entitlement.
-There is no cap on the amount that can be borrowed, but the VA does limit how much they guaranty.
+The maximum guaranty that the VA provides to a borrower is called the entitlement.
+There is no cap on the amount that can be borrowed, but the VA does limit how much it guaranties.
 Private lenders who make the actual loans will consider that limit when they determine how much money they are willing to lend.

 Eligible borrowers have $36,000 available as their basic entitlement amount.
 Private lenders will lend up to four times the available amount without requiring a down payment.
 The borrower must meet the lender's credit and income requirements.
 For a borrower who hasn't used their entitlement, this means they can receive a loan for up to $144,000.